 From time to time Harp Academy will organise a playback performance in School Assembly.
-Where this is the case, the assembly performance may substitute a classroom lesson and parents will be advised by email.
+Where this is the case, the assembly performance may replace a classroom lesson missed for unexpected operational reasons and parents will be advised by email.
 Players and parents/carers should appreciate that performances are representative of our termly work.
 They will be fun, but are not a virtuoso recital.
 As we do not wish to invoke any undue anxiety, we do not force those who are unsure to take part, but will encourage them to sit with us and observe the performance process.
 Please note that some Schools do not allow parental attendance at playbacks.
 Please also note that Harp Academy has a schedule of public events where harmonica students of all ages and ability can take part.

 Use of Mobile Phones